-Customer service agents are trained how to listen and respond empathetically no matter how unreasonable or annoyed the caller.
+Customer service agents are trained how to listen and respond empathetically no matter how unreasonable or annoyed the caller is.
 Social media response should mimic this personality.
-More often than not, companies employ a social media or community manager to respond on Facebook, Twitter and other channels.
+More often than not, companies employ a social media or community manager to respond on Facebook, Twitter, and other channels.

 While technically savvy, they’re usually more focused on pushing promotions and drumming up fans and followers.
 Be mindful that concerns are fully addressed and that the social response doesn’t come off more like a marketing pitch.

 Be Mindful to Avoid Negative Streisand Effect